9 Airbnb Cleaning Tips to Help You Prepare for Your Next Guest

 3. Start With the Time-Consuming Jobs First

 When it comes to cleaning, there’s nothing like the feeling of multitasking.
-So, start with jobs that take time, or a lot of steps.
-Spray your bath and shower, put a cleaning treatment down the toilet, and then go do the laundry.
+So, start with jobs that take the time or many steps.
+Spray your bath and shower, put a cleaning treatment down the toilet, and then do the laundry.

 Using your time effectively will make sure those time-consuming jobs don’t eat into your precious time at the end of your cleaning session.
 It’ll also allow time for your cleaning products to work their magic, so wiping them away is effortless.

 This tip’s vital, and it always applies, no matter the weather!
 There’s nothing worse than walking into a hotel room only to get a whiff of its previous occupants.
 Open all the windows to get the air in and the smells out.

 It would be best if you also opened the kitchen and bathroom windows while cleaning.
 Cleaning chemicals can be pretty nasty, and your guests might be sensitive to these strong odors.

 You’ll understand this one if you’ve ever microwaved a takeaway curry.
 Delicious foods tend to leave lingering smells, and your guests will likely be using your microwave a lot.

 Keep a splatter guard on hand to minimize grease and sauce spreading within the appliance.
 Wipe down all internal surfaces, and deodorize with baking soda and lemon.

 This tip works great for all communal appliances, like your fridge, dishwasher, and oven.
 Think of any appliances your guests have access to and make sure they’re fresh-smelling and clean.
 Then you’ll make the best impression every time.